jasonfharris/banksync/README.md

 |>
 ```

 The syncfile should lie inside a git repo (the syncrepo).
-Whenever we want to record a configuration of the repos we simply alter the syncfile by transcribing the current state of the repos into the syncfile using `bank recordRepos` with the appropriate options.
+Whenever we want to record a configuration of the repos we simply alter the syncfile by transcribing the current state of the repos into the syncfile using `bank record_repos` with the appropriate options.
 We then use `git commit` to record this new state / configuration in the syncrepo.

 So let us add some content to repoBird in our example and then commit this change.